streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Even more complex ones using different class bases are possible.
 Such as what was needed by the [address quest](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/address/AddAddressStreet.kt) or the [crossing quest](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/crossing/AddCrossing.kt) but it is better to start from something simpler.

-It allows to make complex geometry checks, but writing them is also far more complex.
+It allows it to make complex geometry checks, but writing them is also far more complex.